 Clinical site student placement and registration is managed by the Coordinator of Nursing Admissions and Clinical Partnerships.
 Students are prohibited from contacting the clinical site and/ or clinical site staff directly.
 Students may not wear the RVCC student nurse uniform in a hospital when not participating in clinical rotations under supervision of RVCC nursing faculty.
 Students who attempt to contact clinical site and/or clinical site staff for purposes including but not limited to changing or requesting clinical site placement, obtaining clinical site hospital or patient information, obtaining ID badges or computer access information without permission, representing themselves as a RVCC student during non-clinical time, harassment of clinical site personnel, or engaging in code of conduct violations during clinical site rotations will be referred to the Divisional Dean and the Dean of Student Affairs for violation of the RVCC Code of Conduct and violation of the nursing program policies.

 Students found to be in violation of the RVCC Code of Conduct or nursing program policies may be dismissed from the clinical component and unable to fulfill course and program objectives resulting in dismissal or course failure, dismissal from the nursing program and potential academic sanctions.

-Students who wish to change clinical sites after registration may request an even exchange with another student at a designated time prior to the semester.
+Students who wish to change clinical sites after registration may request an even exchange with another student at a designated time prior to the semester if site is available.
 Exchanging and choice of clinical site is not guaranteed.

-Clinical Sites - A wide variety of clinical sites throughout the state are used to achieve clinical objectives.
+Clinical Sites

 Students are responsible for transportation for clinical experiences and any clinical site fees, clearance requirements and parking fees.
 Admission to the nursing program guarantees a clinical seat, however it may not be the student's first choice.
-The nursing program may assign students to the clinical site and /or change the student's site, day and instructor.
-Choice of clinical site, day or instructor is not guaranteed.
-Clinical times, days, sites and instructors are subject to change without notice based on availability of clinical sites and faculty.
+The nursing program may assign students to the clinical site and /or change the student's site, day, time and instructor.
+Choice of clinical site, day, time and instructor is not guaranteed.
+Clinical times, days, sites, times and instructors are subject to change based on availability of clinical sites and program needs.
 Students will be notified as soon as practicable however there may be times when site availability changes quickly and students are reassigned.

 Successful completion of clinical experiences is required in order to meet course and program objectives.
+Failure of the clinical component of a nursing course results in course failure and inability to progress in the course sequence.
 On-campus clinical experiences and simulation may be used for clinical orientation, to supplement learning and supplement program objectives.